 Advertising

 “I loved chasing the first and wanting to be the first,” Olmos says.
 “I think what excites me is that it's not really for me, it's more so for the women who come after me and the players who come after me.”

-Olmos' passion for tennis is palpable, but the connection took years to forge.
+Olmos' passion for doubles tennis is palpable.

-Olmos' passion for tennis is palpable, but the connection took years to forge.
+Olmos' passion for doubles tennis is palpable.

+Advertising